 My name is Nick Lingerfelt, and I am from Memphis, Tennessee.
 I graduated summa cum laude with University Honors from the University of Memphis in May 2019 with a Bachelor of Arts in Journalism and a minor in Social Media Marketing.

-I contribute to Focus Mid-South, a Memphis-area LGBTQ-centered publication, where I generate ideas for stories and features that interest the magazine’s readers, specifically about gender and sexual minority interests.
-I was the Editor-in-Chief of The Daily Helmsman, the University of Memphis’ campus newspaper, where I came up with ways to utilize new technology, increase readership and utilize new media, and before I attained this position, I was a News Reporter, then a Copy Editor and then a Managing Editor before ascending to the top editorial position.
+I contributed to Focus Mid-South, a Memphis-area LGBTQ-centered publication, where I generated ideas for stories and features that interested the magazine’s readers, specifically about gender and sexual minority interests.
+I was the Editor-in-Chief of The Daily Helmsman, the University of Memphis’ campus newspaper, where I came up with ways to utilize new technology, increase readership and utilize new media, and before I attained this position, I was a News Reporter, then a Copy Editor and finally a Managing Editor before ascending to the top editorial position.
 I was an Editorial Intern at StyleBlueprint, an online lifestyle publication primarily targeted toward women who live in the Southeastern United States, where I played an active role in the development of StyleBlueprint’s online community by helping to maintain SB’s presence on various social media platforms and by creating and publishing content that is relevant to the company’s followers.
 I was a freelance writer for Salon, where I reported on stories about national issues from Tennessee’s perspective in response to Donald Trump’s election.
 I am currently a Substitute Teacher with Bartlett City Schools, which is located in Bartlett, Tennessee.